Dyalog/dyalog-jupyter-notebooks/README.md

 ## Export to other formats

 1. Follow the [instructions for offline usage](#offline-usage).
 1. Open the *File* menu, click on *Download as* and select format.
-Note that some taget formats may require installation of third party tools.
+Note that some target formats may require installation of third party tools.

 ## Contributing